ScaleneNetwork/Cosmic-3D/README.md

 https://faucet.polygon.technology/

 ## Fundraising
-* Contributors are welcome to create their own NFTs for the game for any accessories needed,
+* Contributors are welcome to create and sell their own NFTs for the game for any accessories needed,
 such as shields, mining drills, weapons, booster jets etc.
 * There are no limits in this regard, except that the base of each ship in the game must be a Scalene NFT.